 Boyd-Judson founded the Global Women's Narratives Project in 2016 as part of her UNESCO Chair and co-founded the Oxford Initiative for Global Ethics and Human Rights in 2018 with Dr. Julia Amos (Oxford) and Dr. Melissa Rowe (RAND).
 The Initiative is a nonprofit partnership of universities, institutes, nongovernmental organizations, and governmental actors, working to build and support projects for the greater good.
 The flagship project of the Initiative is the Global Women's Narratives Project, a partner of Oxford Global PeaceTech.
 Guided by our advisory board, we are interviewing and archiving women's experiences around the world on themes of armed conflict, religion, health, identity, gendered violence, and life's work.

 Boyd-Judson has a PhD in International Relations from the University of Southern California and has studied previously at Vanderbilt University (MA program in religion) as well as participating in summer professional programs at Ohio State University (political psychology), London School of Economics, and the Hague Academy of International Law.
-In 2020 she completed a thesis for the University of Oxford's Masters in International Human Rights Law.
+In 2020 she completed a thesis for the University of Oxford's Master's Programme in International Human Rights Law.
 Focused on the right to mental health for women survivors of violence, her research critiqued the legal protections and procedures provided by States, specifically the challenges of trauma and complex vulnerabilities that contribute to the under-reporting and under-servicing of women's mental health challenges.